This recommendation is part of the open catalog of best practice rules for performance that is automatically detected and reported by Codee.

 Actions

-Consider using techniques like loop fusion, loop interchange, loop tiling or changing the data layout to avoid non-sequential access in hot loops.
+Consider using techniques like loop fusion, loop interchange, loop tiling or changing the data layout to avoid non-consecutive accesses in hot loops.

 are accessed indirectly, through array index